luhsra/ara/README.md

 	...
 }
 ```
-Additionally to that with the step-settings file steps can be configured to run multiple times with different options.
-In this case the settings file get an additional entry `steps` that can be a list of steps that should be executed:
+Additionally to that, steps can be configured to run multiple times with different options.
+In this case, the settings file gets an additional entry `steps` that can be a list of steps that should be executed:
 ```
 {
 	"steps": ["MyStep1", "MyStep2", ...],